 You can be as detailed on your chart as you want.
 You can put specific centers or activities, certain technology you want your students to use, anything you want!

 Planning for this style of Guided Math is very simple.

-If you use my Guided Math units for Grades 1-5, you’ll notice that there is a lesson plan, a practice page, and an extension activity for each day.
+If you use my Guided Math units for Grades 1-5, you’ll notice that there is a lesson plan, a practice page, and a center activity for each day.

-✔️✔️✔️So there you have your lesson for the teacher table (or even whole group math if you prefer), your practice page for a must do activity, and an extension activity.
+✔️✔️✔️So there you have your lesson for the teacher table (or even whole group math if you prefer), your practice page for a must do activity, and a center activity.

-🤫The secret to the teacher table is the order I pull my groups.🤫
+The secret to the teacher table is the order I pull my math groups.

 What I Use For Must Do/May Do Activities

 First and foremost–independent work.
 Either today’s practice page from my Guided Math units, or another form of independent work.

 There are so many different ways students can practice fluency independently during Guided Math time.